MetPX/sarracenia/doc/sr_watch.1.rst

 **[--on_heartbeat]**

 Every *heartbeat* seconds, the *on_heartbeat* is invoked.
 For periodic operationsl that happen relatively rarely, scale of many minutes, usually.
+The argument is actually a duration, so it can be expressed in various time units:  5m (five minutes),  2h (two hours), days, or weeks.

 **[--on_watch]**

 Every *sleep* seconds, file system changes occurred are processed in a batch.
 Prior to this processing, the *on_watch* plugin is invoked.
 It can be used to put a file in one of the watched directories... and have it published.  sleep is usually a much shorter interval than the heartbeat.
+It is also a duration, and so can be expressed in the same units as well.

 CAVEATS